Jersonquinterolopez/Wellbe-app/README.md

 # Wellbe-website
-we do it better and different
+We do it better We do it different.